hilalturkaslan/Ai_appl/README.md

-ai application is for do it ai sample case study
+ai application is ai a for do it sample case study